coolnikitav/CodingLearning/LeetCode/Approaches.md

 .1679 Sort the array.
 You can also use a hash map, but the goal of the exercise is to use 2 pointers.

 .1768 Traverse strings at the same time and check if index is smaller than string lengths.

+.2390 Python: use "''.join(stack)" to convert list of strings to a string.